Bracebridge Heath

 Bracebridge Heath is a village and civil parish in the North Kesteven district of Lincolnshire, England.
 It is 2 mi south of Lincoln and straddles the border with the Lincoln and North Kesteven district boundaries.

-It lies at the junction of two major roads the A15 to Sleaford and the A607 to Grantham.
-It was part of the Boothby Graffoe Wapentake in the Kesteven riding.
+It lies at the junction of two major roads, the A15 to Sleaford and the A607 to Grantham.

 The village is on top of Lincoln Cliff, overlooking Lincoln and the valley of the River Witham.
-The population of the civil parish at the 2001 census was 4,530, increasing to 5,656 at the 2011 census.
+The population of the civil parish at the 2021 census was 5,789.

 History

-Until 1898 Bracebridge Heath was part of the parish of Bracebridge.
 Bracebridge may have had its origins in the Old English braesc + brycg, meaning 'bridge or causeway made of branches'.
 The River Witham runs 1 mi to the west, lending some credibility to this theory.

 The village is mentioned in the Domesday Book as "Brachebrige".
 Before the Norman Conquest lordship was held by Ulf Fenman, and after by Bishop Geoffrey of Coutances, who also became Tenant-in-chief.

 Bracebridge Heath lies on the route of the Roman Ermine Street that runs approximately 200 mi from London to York.
 The central road junction in Bracebridge Heath is the junction of three Roman roads, now the A15 (the Sleaford Road), the A607 (the Grantham Road), and Cross O'Cliffe Hill into Lincoln.
 The line of Ermine Street, when extended from its last traceable part at Harmston, south of Bracebridge Heath, runs north through Waddington to Heath Road in Bracebridge Heath.
 Heath Road continues the line of Ermine Street.

 According to White's 1876 Lincolnshire, the parish of 1,482 acre was part of Boothby Graffoe Wapentake, and consisted of the Lincoln County Lunatic Asylum on Sleaford Road, All Saints' church, and a vicarage.
 In 1876, 340 persons were recorded as living in the parish, the most notable of which included: